Justice Department Applauds Passage of the Criminal Antitrust Anti-Retaliation Act

-Category: Rights/Justice Hits: 0On Dec.
+Category: Rights/Justice Hits: 1On Dec.
 23, 2020, President Donald J. Trump signed into law the Criminal Antitrust Anti-Retaliation Act (the “Act”), which prohibits employers from retaliating against certain individuals who report criminal antitrust violations.
 The Act was sponsored by Senator Chuck Grassley, passed the Senate on Oct.
 17, 2019, and passed the House of Representatives on Dec.
 8, 2020.

 Read more https://www.justice.gov/opa/pr/justice-department-applauds-passage-criminal-antitrust-anti-retaliation-act